Chad emerges as African power broker as France steps back

 Opposition leaders have publicly questioned the wisdom of lavishing money on the mission in Mali - estimated at some 100 million euros - given shortages at home.

-“If we tried to destabilize him, we would be categorized as trouble makers, Islamists even,” said opposition leader Acheikh ibn Oumar, exiled in Paris.
-“An attempt to destabilize him is more likely to come from within his own circles in the capital.”
+“If we tried to destabilise him, we would be categorised as trouble makers, Islamists even,” said opposition leader Acheikh ibn Oumar, exiled in Paris.
+“An attempt to destabilise him is more likely to come from within his own circles in the capital.”

-Additional reporting by Pascal Fletcher in Johannesburg and Ange Aboa in Bangui; Editing by Peter Graff